-- 1. Do you agree with the proposed scope of companies to be included in the 2016 Benchmark? - 2.
-Are there specific companies that you think should be included or excluded from the universe of companies to be covered by the 2016 Benchmark? - 3.
-Given our plan to increase our coverage of emerging markets, are there specific companies or geographic regions that you think should be included in future Benchmark iterations?
+- 1. Do you agree with the proposed universe of companies to be included in the 2017 Benchmark? - 2.
+Are there specific companies that you think should be included or excluded from the universe of companies to be covered by the Benchmark in 2017? - 3.
+Given our plan to increase our coverage in future years, are there specific companies or regions that you think should be included in future Benchmark iterations?